jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 TODO: write about signal-pipes as implemented in [`signal-hook`](https://github.com/vorner/signal-hook/blob/master/src/low_level/pipe.rs)
 Link [DJB's article on the topic](https://cr.yp.to/docs/selfpipe.html)

-# the `signal-hook` library
+## the `signal-hook` library

-`signal-hook` solves all this stuff.
-Use `Signal::forever`.

-# `select` for multiplexing event and timers

-We can get `signal_hook::low_level::pipe` to write to a `fd` and `select` on that with a timeout.

-If you ask me, `crossbeam::select!` provides a more general cross-thread coordination mechanism that should also give you sensible Windows support
+# updating our example

-# conclusion
+# Conclusion

-* If we're happy to stick with linux-only then `signal_hook` gives us everything we want
-* We can abstract away some of the details with `crossbeam`
+We've seen that signal handlers are subject to some significant restrictions, and we can use the "self pipe" technique to escape their shackles.
+That got us to the point of a functional way to interrupt our programme flow - but it also necessitated submitting our core application logic to a new event loop, and gave us our first taste of the next problem with signals: non-local behavour.
+That'll be the theme of the [next post](TODO).